 Studio time can be expensive, but recording can also be done on a budget.
 Whether it’s in a home studio, basement or garage, getting tracks down can deliver magical results.
 You’re in the content business, so turn this time off the road into time well spent making some memorable new tracks.

 Content is king, and video is the crown jewel.
 Like recording, there are a myriad of ways to approach this creative medium to excite and engage fans.
 Consider producing a short concert on video, and either monetize with a fee to download, or excite your fans by making it free on Instagram or Facebook Live.
 You can even make money on YouTube by sharing awesome music videos.
 You can also stream an acoustic set from your home, offering a stripped-down take on your craft.

 6. Research music relief funds.

-MusiCares (the Recording Academy) and many other non-profits, associations and city or state entities have set up financial assistance programs for creative artists impacted by COVID-19.
+MusiCares (the Recording Academy) and many other non-profits, associations and city or state entities have set up financial assistance programs for creative artists impacted by COVID-19, raising the importance of government support for musicians.
 National Public Radio recently compiled a wide-ranging list of resources.

 7. Invest in yourself by financing your own projects.

 As streaming has emerged as the most dynamic way for creatives to promote their music, more artists are electing to act as their own record label and self-finance their careers.
 Whether you self-produce and self-distribute or enlist professional help, funding is critical, and the weeks and months ahead may present significant challenges.
 With income from live shows put on hold, we are offering music creators a zero-cost cash advance funding option to help ease the burden (more info below).

 A $20 million response to help music creators.